SCCAD-LAB/SCCAD-3nm-PDK/README.md

 # SCCAD 3nm PDK

-SCCAD-3nm-PDK is an open-source 3nm Process Design Kit (PDK) developed by the <a href="https://sites.usc.edu/sccad"> Southern California Computer-Aided Design (SCCAD) Group</a> at the University of Southern California (USC).
+SCCAD 3nm PDK is an open-source 3nm Process Design Kit (PDK) developed by the <a href="https://sites.usc.edu/sccad"> Southern California Computer-Aided Design (SCCAD) Lab</a> at the University of Southern California (USC).
 This PDK is intended for academic research and educational use, enabling exploration of advanced-node physical design, device–interconnect interactions, and design-technology co-optimization (DTCO).
 Our key features include:

 - Flexible power delivery options – Supports both front-side and buried power rails for studying advanced power distribution schemes.
 - Dual-side BEOL support – Enables exploration of backside routing and advanced interconnect architectures.